meilisearch/documentation/guides/advanced_guides/datatypes.md

 "Bruce Willis", "Vin Diesel", "Kung Fu Panda"
 ```

-The input above will be separated by soft and hard spaces exactly as explained in the [string example](/guides/advanced_guides/datatypes.md#string).
+The strings above will be separated by soft and hard spaces exactly as explained in the [string example](/guides/advanced_guides/datatypes.md#example).

 ### Object

 JSON objects are written in key/value pairs and surrounded by curly braces.
+An object is broken into separate string tokens.

+#### Example

 ```json
 {